reportportal/docs/docs/installation-steps-advanced/FileStorageOptions.md

 ## File system

-The file system option is used when you want to store this data in a mounted folder in the service-api or/and service-uat.
+The file system option is used when storing this data in a mounted folder in the service-api or/and service-uat.

 To use this option, set up environment variables like this: